-Our Business Attraction team has had a busy year inmarket, attending events in Australia, the US and the UK to generate the awareness and leads that we then seek to convert to having smart businesses and people choose to come to the region.
-A number of local businesses have supported us at these in-market events, helping to make our promotional campaigns real through their role as ambassadors for the region.
+Our Business Attraction team has had a busy year inmarket, running campaigns in Australia, the US and the UK to generate the awareness and leads that we then seek to convert to having smart businesses and people choose to come to Wellington.
+A number of local businesses have supported us at in-market events, helping to make our promotional campaigns real through their role as ambassadors for the region.